1956 FIVB Women's Volleyball World Championship

 The 1956 FIVB Women's World Championship was the second edition of the tournament, contested by the senior women's national teams of the members of the Fédération Internationale de Volleyball (FIVB), the sport's global governing body.
-It was held from 30 August to 12 September 1956 in France.
+It was held from 30 August to 12 September 1956 in France, with all matches played at three venues in Paris.
+A record seventeen teams took part — more than double the eight that had contested the inaugural edition in 1952 — twelve of them appearing at a Women's World Championship for the first time.
+The women's tournament was staged concurrently with the men's World Championship in the same city, making Paris the centre of world volleyball for a fortnight.